guidantas21/Terminal-Battleship-v1.0-beta/README.md

     - The Ship class (ship.py) is really simple, it stores some ship attributes like: character, attack character, position and the number of shots you have.
 The only action the ship does is attack, so we have a method to get a valid coordenate input (Ship()input_attack()) and a method to translate those board coordenates into 2 dimensional array coordenates and return it (Ship().attack()), those coordenates will be used by the Battleship class update the attack on the board.

     4. #### Enemy
-    - The Enemy class (enemy.py) is the most fun, also the most complex (is not complex, but I spent more time figuring out this one), it stores the enemy character and position.
+    - The Enemy class (enemy.py) is the most fun, also the most complex (is not complex, but I spent more time figuring out this one), it stores the enemy character, position and .
 So, for the implemantation of the algorithm of movement I wanted something the was not completely random, but also not completely predictable, this way a came up with a logic different of probabilites of movement based on the position of the the ship.
 The algorithm explanation:

         1. Get all possible positions:
             - As the enemy can move 1 node per round, it can go up (row-1,col), down (row+1,col), left (row,col-1), right (row,col+1), up left (row-1,col-1), down left (row+1,col-1), up right (row-1,col+1), down right (row+1,col+1)